mejia-dev/epicodus-capstone-mvp/Timetracker.md

   * Collision appears to be registering on the wrong side.
 Collision is detected and undetected preemptively.
     * Resolved this.
 Appears that collision order was reversed.
 Object1 needs to be the object being hit and Object2 needs to be the approaching object.
   * Noted that collision detection works correctly on the x axis but does not work correctly when the player jumps over the enemy successfully (still detects a hit).
+    * Resolved by adding a condition for object1 and object2's x and y values (four conditions total)

 * 2024-04-13 - 1 hour total
   * 9:30am BST - 10:30am BST